R-Rijnbeek/CINI_selector/README.md

 $ activate ./build_env
 ```

 5. Once activated the environment.
-Then you can use also the scripts inside the 'BUILDER' derictory.
+Then you can use also the scripts inside the 'BUILDER' directory.

 ## Notes to know: